 Motherhood is not always visible.
 About ten to twenty percent of pregnancies end in miscarriage.
 About one in one hundred pregnancies ends in a stillbirth.
 Some mothers lose their children when they are older.
 Still others have had to give their children up.
 I promise you that you know women who have carried children in their wombs but do not hold them in their arms.
 You don’t necessarily know who we are.
 We don’t slap a bumper sticker on our car for each loss, and we might not stand when they’re handing out flowers to the moms in church.
 But we are mothers.
 And we will always carry those children.

 Motherhood is not biology.
 Shoutout to all the adoptive mothers who constantly field questions about their child’s “real” mom.
 (Let’s just stop it, shall we?)
 And to all the nurturing and fierce women (and men) out there who are guiding people through the world, regardless of who bore them.
-I have been mothered by many people, some of them infertile peers, some of them women with kids, one of them a quirky Argentine lady, and, yes, one who gave birth to me.
+I have been mothered by many people, several of them peers, some of them women with kids, one of them an eccentric Argentine lady, and, yes, one who gave birth to me.
 I am thankful for all of them.

 Motherhood is not a requirement.
 It’s hard enough to be a woman in the world without being constantly fed the bullshit that we have not completed our life cycle until we have spawned.
 While it really seems like at this point I shouldn’t have to say that a woman is a complete human of her own right, I’m going to say it, just in case: no woman owes the world children.
 Full stop.